-

 In the event of financial difficulties, can an employer lawfully terminate an employee’s contract of employment and offer re-engagement on new less favourable terms?

-A notice of termination with the option of reemployment on altered conditions (so called Anderungskündigung, congé-modification, disdetta con riserva di modifica) may be used by an employer to unilaterally modify an employee’s contract of employment, provided that its notification respects the contractual notice period and that the employee is given a reasonable period of reflection.
-Moreover, the new employment terms shall not violate the law, a collective labour agreement nor a standard employment agreement.
+A notice of termination with the option of reemployment on altered conditions (so called ‘constructive dismissal’, Anderungskündigung, congé-modification, disdetta con riserva di modifica) may be given by an employer to unilaterally modify an employee’s contract of employment, provided that its notification respects the contractual notice period and that the employee is given a reasonable period of reflection.
+Moreover, the new employment terms shall not violate the law or mandatory collective labour agreements.
 According to case law, a notice of dismissal shall not be used without any factual reason, i.e. without any operational or financial reasons justifying the less favourable employment terms.

-If any of said conditions is not fulfilled, the notice of termination may be deemed abusive and the employee is entitled to compensation (see question 12).
+If any of the abovementioned conditions is not fulfilled, the notice of termination may be deemed abusive and the employee may be entitled to compensation (see question 13).

-In the event that the employee accepts the new employment terms, the new agreement enters into force at the agreed date and the working relationship continues.
-If not, the employment relationship ends, provided that the contractual notice period is respected.
+In the event that the employee accepts the new employment terms, the new agreement enters into force at the agreed date and the employment relationship continues.
+If not, the employment relationship ends, provided that the contractual notice period is adhered to.

 -